Determining the bubble nucleation efficiency of low-energy nuclear recoils in superheated C$_3$F$_8$ dark matter detectors: ACKNOWLEDGEMENTS

 The PICO collaboration wishes to thank SNOLAB and its staff for support through underground space, logistical and technical services.
 SNOLAB operations are supported by the Canada Foundation for Innovation and the Province of Ontario Ministry of Research and Innovation, with underground access provided by Vale at the Creighton mine site.
 We wish to acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Canada Foundation for Innovation (CFI) for funding, and the Arthur B. McDonald Canadian Astroparticle Physics Research Institute.
-We acknowledge that this work is supported by the National Science Foundation (NSF) (Grant 0919526, 1506337, 1242637, and 1205987), by the U.S.\ Department of Energy (DOE) Office of Science, Office of High Energy Physics (grants No. DE-SC0017815 and DE-SC0012161), by the DOE Office of Science Graduate Student Research (SCGSR) award, by the Department of Atomic Energy (DAE), Government of India, under the Centre for AstroParticle Physics II project (CAPP-II) at the Saha Institute of Nuclear Physics (SINP), and Institutional support of IEAP CTU (DKRVO).
-This work is also supported by the German-Mexican research collaboration grant SP 778/4-1 (DFG) and 278017 (CONACYT), the project CONACYT CB-2017-2018/A1-S-8960, DGAPA UNAM grant PAPIIT-IN108020, and Fundación Marcos Moshinsky.
+We acknowledge that this work is supported by the National Science Foundation (NSF) (Grants No.\ 0919526, No.\ 1506337, No.\ 1242637, No.\ 1205987, and No.\ 1828609), by the U.S.\ Department of Energy (DOE) Office of Science, Office of High Energy Physics (Grants No.\ DE-SC0017815 and No.\ DE-SC0012161), by the DOE Office of Science Graduate Student Research (SCGSR) award, by the Department of Atomic Energy (DAE), Government of India, under the Centre for AstroParticle Physics II project (CAPP-II) at the Saha Institute of Nuclear Physics (SINP), and Institutional support of Institute of Experimental and Applied Physics, Czech Technical University in Prague (IEAP CTU, DKRVO).
+This work is also supported by the German-Mexican research collaboration Grants No.\ SP 778/4-1 (DFG) and No.\ 278017 (CONACYT), Project No.\ CONACYT CB-2017-2018/A1-S-8960, Dirección General de Asuntos del Personal Académico, Universidad Nacional Autónoma de México (DGAPA UNAM) Grant No.\ PAPIIT-IN108020, and Fundación Marcos Moshinsky.
 This work is partially supported by the Kavli Institute for Cosmological Physics at the University of Chicago through NSF grants 1125897 and 1806722, and an endowment from the Kavli Foundation and its founder Fred Kavli.
 We also wish to acknowledge the support from Fermi National Accelerator Laboratory under Contract No.\:DE-AC02-07CH11359, and from Pacific Northwest National Laboratory, which is operated by Battelle for the U.S.\ Department of Energy under Contract No.\:DE-AC05-76RL01830.
-We also thank Compute Canada (\url{www.computecanada.ca}) and the Centre for Advanced Computing, ACENET, Calcul Qu\'ebec, Compute Ontario, and WestGrid for computational support.
+We also thank the Digital Research Alliance of Canada \cite{computecanada} and the Centre for Advanced Computing, ACENET, Calcul Qu\'ebec, Compute Ontario, and WestGrid for computational support.
 The work of M.~Bressler is supported by the Department of Energy Office of Science Graduate Instrumentation Research Award (GIRA).
-The work of D.~Durnford is supported by the NSERC Canada Graduate Scholarships - Doctoral program (CGSD).
-IUSB wishes to acknowledge the work of D. Marizata.
+The work of D.~Durnford is supported by the NSERC Canada Graduate Scholarships -- Doctoral program (CGSD).